Watch video – Using FILTER function in Google Sheets (examples)

 FILTER(range, condition1, [condition2, …])

-- range – this is the range from which you want the filtered data.
+- range – this is the range of which you want the filtered data.

 - condition 1 – the condition based on which the data is filtered.